wooorm/markdown-rs/readme.md

 ## What is this?

-micromark is an open source markdown parser written in Rust.
+`markdown-rs` is an open source markdown parser written in Rust.
 It’s implemented as a state machine (`#![no_std]` + `alloc`) that emits concrete tokens, so that every byte is accounted for, with positional info.
 The API then exposes this information as an AST, which is easier to work with,